 A Measure of Profitability

-Earnings per share as a metric is extremely important to measure company’s profitability.
+Earnings per share as a metric are extremely important to measure a company’s profitability.
 In fact, in the entire subject of fundamental analysis, EPS is the only metric that isolates net income to find out what the shareholders are gaining by investing in the company.
-As a layman, we understand that a company is in the market to do business & make profits and the investors invest in companies to be a part of company’s profitability.
-A consistently growing EPS means that the investor is getting a share of company’s growing profits consistently.
+As a layman, we understand that a company is in the market to do business & make profits, and the investors invest in companies to be a part of the company’s profitability.
+A consistently growing EPS means that the investor is getting a share of the company’s growing profits consistently.
 Growing EPS also indicates that the company is creating value for its investors.
-In contrast, a consistently falling EPS or negative EPS indicates financial trouble, low profitability or consistent losses, & eroding investor value.
+In contrast, a consistently falling or negative EPS indicates financial trouble, low profitability or consistent losses, & eroding investor value.

-EPS answer two primary questions for the investors.
-First is “how much profit per outstanding share does a company make?” and the second is “how much profit is accrued to a shareholder?”
+EPS answers two primary questions for the investors.
+The first is “how much profit per outstanding share does a company make?” and the second is “how much profit is accrued to a shareholder?”

 An Indicator of Dividend Payout

-Dividends are a portion of company’s profits that is distributed to the shareholders.
-Many investors like the steady income associated with the dividends.
-Investors also view dividends as positive sign & strong growth in future for the company.
-The company can only give dividend if it has excess earnings per share.
-Even though dividend payout is not directly related to EPS, it is commonly seen that only those companies that have consistently stable or growing EPS, pays dividends to its shareholders.
-Though dividends are very subjective & a lot of things are considered before dividend payout, investors who are looking for dividend income should look at company’s EPS before investing.
+Dividends are a portion of a company’s profits that the shareholders receive as a return on their investment.
+Many investors like the steady income associated with dividends.
+Investors also view dividends as a positive sign & strong growth in the future for the company.
+The company can only give dividends if it has excess earnings per share.
+Even though there is no direct relation between dividend payout and earnings per share, it is commonly seen that only those companies that have consistently stable or growing EPS pay dividends to their shareholders.
+Though dividends are very subjective & many things are considered before dividend payout; investors who are looking for dividend income should look at the company’s EPS before investing.

-Beyond profitability, investors are interested in knowing the value that a particular share brings to their portfolio.
+Beyond profitability, what interests investors is knowing the value that a particular share brings to their portfolio.
 P/E ratio can help investors in valuing the shareholding.
-The key determinant of P/E ratio is EPS.
+The key determinant of the P/E ratio is EPS.

 Let’s understand how EPS is important to this metric.
-Suppose company A has one equity share priced at USD 100 and it EPS for the year 2017 is USD 20.
-So its P/E ratio will be 100/20 = 5, this means at current profitability it will take 5 years for the company to earn its market price per equity share.
-In other words, investors will have to be invested in the company for 5 years to recover their investment.
-Now let’s take company B, its market price per equity share is USD 1000 & its EPS is USD 100, so its P/E ratio will be 1000/100 = 10.
-Which means the investors will have to stay invested for 10 years to recover their investment in the company.
+Suppose company A has one equity share priced at USD 100, and its EPS for the year 2017 is USD 20.
+So its P/E ratio will be 100/20 = 5.
+This means at current profitability; it will take 5 years for the company to earn its market price per equity share.
+In other words, investors will have to keep their investment in the company for 5 years to recover their investment.
+Now let’s take company B; its market price per equity share is USD 1000 & its EPS is USD 100, so its P/E ratio will be 1000/100 = 10.
+This means the investors will have to stay invested for 10 years to recover their investment in the company.

-Had we looked at the EPS alone company B looks better at EPS of USD 100 than company A that has EPS of USD 20.
-But looking at P/E ratio, company A looks much better bet at much faster return on investment.
+Had we looked at the EPS alone, company B looks better at an EPS of USD 100 than company A which has an EPS of USD 20.
+But looking at the P/E ratio, company A looks like a much better bet at a much faster return on investment.